-Applications went live on June 1, 2023, with a June 30, 2023, deadline that was extended to July 10th due to demand.
-Decisions on applicants will occur on or before Monday, August 28, 2023.
-Grant agreements and funding distributed will occur in early September 2023.
+Applications went live on June 1, 2023, with a June 30, 2023 deadline that was extended to July 10th due to demand.
+62 Houston Arts & Cultural organizations are to receive funding and were announced on September 5, 2023.

 The design strives to ensure that organizations across all arts and culture disciplines, led by every race, gender expression, sexual orientation, disability status, and socioeconomic class, have access to this funding.
 The demographic surveys included in the application are optional, but these factors are included in the rating scale, so we ask applicants to provide as much information as possible.